ddcovery/d_null_safety/README.md

 const length: number = person?.name?.length ?? '
 ```
 Because "age" or "length" is not nullable, you must specify a default value at the end of the references chain.
-If you try to avoid the default value, compiler will emmit an exception
+If you try to avoid the default value, compiler will emmit an exception.

 If you really need a null, you must explicitly accept than age can contain a null.